DFRLab/PlatformResearch/README.md

 - No official or third-party APIs.
 - BitChute contains video listings of popular and trending videos, as well as recommended channels on the platform.
 - By using Python's Selenium is possible to access BitChute via a web-driver and extract the most recent information, categorized by trending videos, trending tags, popular videos, recommended channels, and all videos featured in the homepage at the moment.
-- The content is public.
+- Although there is a Register/Login buttons, the content is public.
 There is no need to create an account to watch the videos on BitChute or to extract information using Python's Selenium.